MozzamShahid/MozzamShahid/README.md

 - 👋 Hi, I’m @MozzamShahid
-- 👀 I’m interested in Front-end programming
+- 👀 I have developed custom solutions for clients
-- 🌱 I’m currently learning frontend
+- 🌱 Currently Building one custom solution like shopify but simple for a client in samoa
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me hello@mozzamshahid.com
+- 📫 How to reach me mozzamshahid906@gmail.com

 <!---
 MozzamShahid/MozzamShahid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.